Medidata Blog

 Today, less than 5%[2] of eligible patients participate in clinical trials.
 The promise of DCTs is to improve diversity in clinical trials and expand access to patient populations who have otherwise been disenfranchised from traditional research.

-Backed by innovative DCT solutions, sponsors can implement inclusive trial designs by including participants who live in rural or underserved areas but have been locked out of traditional research because of the burden of in-person visits.
+Backed by innovative DCT solutions, sponsors can implement inclusive trial designs by including patients who live in rural or underserved areas but have been locked out of traditional research because of the burden of in-person visits.
 Sponsors should engage community healthcare providers as partners, including non-traditional research sites who have developed trusted relationships with patients wary of clinical trials.

 Decentralized trials can also extend to patient populations who are in dire need of new treatment options by broadening eligibility criteria in regards to race, age, sex, and gender.
 Clinical trial awareness efforts should be concentrated in areas of diverse populations to further promote the benefits of clinical research to underserved patient groups.